Participants Frequently Asked Questions:

 What food will be at Post Race?
 And can family & friends join?

-Yes, food will be served at the post race gathering to include, water, Gatorade, chocolate milk (half marathon only), bananas, chips, salted nut rolls, Reichels Snack Pacs.
-Because of food quantities ordered for runners only, we ask that those who are not participating in the running events to please refrain from consuming the post race refreshments for the runners.
+Yes, food will be served at the post-race gathering to include, water, Gatorade, chocolate milk (half marathon only), bananas, chips, salted nut rolls, Reichels Snack Packs.
+Because of food quantities ordered for runners only, we ask that those who are not participating in the running events to please refrain from consuming the post-race refreshments for the runners.
 Please be respectful of that, and those finishing after you who also want and need the refreshments.
 This will ensure sufficient food for ALL participants.

 Your ticket for food will be your race bib.